 Eglise Notre-Dame, Drosnay

 The Eglise Notre-Dame in Drosnay is open summer and winter.
 The church was built in the early 1500s.
 A large gable roof covers the building.
-It is believed that the gable roof was not the original roof but was added covering a staggered roof.
+It is believed that the gable roof was not the original roof but was added by professionals who might’ve worn anti-slip shoes designed for roofing to cover a staggered roof.
 Part of the gable that is protected combines horizontal battens and vertical wood cladding.
 This style is known in the region as tavillons.
 The altar dates back to 1667.
 When visiting be sure to take notice of the stain-glass window portraying the Tree of Jesse.
 The window dates to the 16th century.

 Eglise Saint-Jean-Baptiste, Nuisement